 French Canadian

-Celine Dion is a renowned Canadian singer and songwriter who launched her music career in the early 1980s.
-At just 13 years old, she released her debut album, "La voix du bon Dieu," marking the beginning of her extraordinary journey in the music industry.
+Celine Dion is an internationally acclaimed Canadian singer and songwriter who began her musical journey in the early 1980s.
+At the young age of 13, she debuted with her album "La voix du bon Dieu," setting the stage for a remarkable career.

 ImprovisationalClassical